-What is Portable Compressed Air Tank?
+What Is a Portable Compressed Air Tank?

-Portable Compressed Air Tank Components
+Parts of a Portable Compressed Air Tank

 The components of a portable compressed air tank provide all the features you need for easy and safe use.
 You'll typically find the following components on these tools:

-- Air fill valve: The valve that you connect to when filling the tank with a compressor.
+- Air fill valve: the valve that you connect to when filling the tank with a compressor

-- Air shutoff valve: A knob that turns to prevent air from leaking out of the tank when it's not in use.
+- Air shutoff valve: a knob that turns to prevent air from leaking out of the tank when it's not in use

-- Air pressure gauge: Indicates the air pressure inside the tank as well as how full the tank is.
+- Air pressure gauge: indicates the air pressure inside the tank as well as how full the tank is.